MichaelObi/BHU/README.md

 # BHU

 My first ever Android project.
-It is the UI for a student facing social course organizing thing that never took off.
+It is the UI for a student facing social course work organizing thing that never took off.